arow-oss/arow.info-blog/preprocessed-site/posts/2015-07-10-servant-intro.markdown

 type MyAPI = "dogs" :> Get '[JSON] [Int]
         :<|> "cats" :> Get '[JSON] [String]

+-- (warp is a so-called wai runner.
+But servant (and all other wai-frameworks -- like scotty, yesod, etc.) provide wai 'Application's that could be run using -- any wai runner.
+For example there are wai runners for cgi.
+I admit that most of -- the time warp is used though.
--- | A Warp 'Application' that will serve our API. app :: Application app = serve (Proxy :: Proxy MyAPI) myAPI
+-- | A wai 'Application' that will serve our API. app :: Application app = serve (Proxy :: Proxy MyAPI) myAPI